odoo-dev/odoo/doc/howtos/rdtraining/15_qwebintro.rst

 Part 15: A Brief History Of QWeb
 ================================

-Up to now, the design of the interface of our real estate module was rather limited.
+So far the interface design of our real estate module has been rather limited.
 Building a list view is straightforward since only the list of fields is necessary.
 The same holds true for the form view: despite the use of a few tags such as ``<group>`` or ``<page>``, there is very little to do in terms of design.